top of page

 • Structural issues such as lumbar lordosis

-• Constipation (going to the toilet less than 3 times per week as a rule of thumb)
+• Constipation (going to the toilet less than 3 times per week as a rule of thumb, or struggling to fully evacuate)

-Okay, so what can I do about my bloat?
+Okay, what can I do about my bloat?

 The best thing you can do to overcome your bloat is get to the root cause of why this is happening.
 Carrying out a good old fashioned food and symptom diary can help you re-trace your steps and pinpoint any causes.
 Do this for a week or two and review it, ideally with the help of a dietitian.